paraspell/docs/docs/contribution.md

 ## 📦 Submitting a Fix

+**Please make sure your PR is according to rules and has high quality code.
+We will not be checking your PR if it doesn't follow our quality standards.**

 1. Fork the repository and create a new branch.
 2. Make your changes and **commit using a Conventional Commit message** with one of the **supported tags** listed below.
 3. Open a [Pull Request](https://github.com/paraspell/xcm-tools/pulls) referencing the issue.